fennecstudio/x-tkn-js/readme.md

-# x-tkn
+# X-TKN

-x-tkn is an API that provides Stateful Web Tokens.
+X-TKN is an API that provides Stateful Web Tokens.

 An API Key is required and can be obtained at https://x-tkn.com by signing up for a free account.

 # Installation

----

 ```js
 npm install x-tkn --save